MrHydralisk/Complementary-Odyssey/README.md

 ### Roll Out Solar Array

 Compact on-wall solar panel.
 Can be extended and retracted, when needed.
 Have higher efficiency in orbit (x1.4).
-Can be auto deployed upon landing.
+Can enable automatic deployment upon landing.
 Scales produced power with amount of unobstructed roll out solar panels.

 ### Terrain scanner

 Allowing to scan current map rock formation to find ore veins inside.
 Which can speedup process of searching for ore within asteroids and mountainous maps.
 Combines digital ore map of ground-penetrating scanner and full surface mineral analysis of long-range mineral scanner.
+Can be minified.

 ## Links